 Colbert is entering network late night at it’s best.
 When Johnny Carson was around, it wasn’t until 1982 when Letterman debuted that there was ever any talk of Carson leaving The Tonight Show.
 Carson had no competition, making NBC”S late night department half a billion dollars.

-Colbert is up against this generations Carson Daly in Jimmy Fallon.
-Not only that, but Seth Meyers is great, and James Cordon who follow Colbert is extremely talented.
+Colbert is up against this generation Johnny Carson in Jimmy Fallon.
+Not only that, but Seth Meyers is great, and James Cordon who follows Colbert is extremely talented.
 Cordon has changed the format of late night much like Letterman did back in the 80s.
 Colbert needs to find a way to QUICKLY find himself as a host of network late night, or we might not see a long reign at The Late Show with Stephen Colbert.